PyConPL/pyladies-workshop/flask-tutorial/0006_views.rst

 flashed messages if there are any.
 The ``{% block body %}`` block can be replaced by a block of the same name (``body``) in a child template.

-The :class:`~flask.session` dict is available in the template as well and you can use that to check if the user is logged in or not.
-Note that in Jinja you can access missing attributes and items of objects / dicts which makes the following code work, even if there is no ``'logged_in'`` key in the session:

 .. sourcecode:: html+jinja

     <!doctype html>